 Tips for Brushing Effectively

 On the surface, brushing your teeth does not seem that difficult.
-You just bring the toothpaste covered toothbrush across your teeth and try to scrub the bacteria off of them.
-It is not all that hard when you think about it, but it is shocking to see how many people do not brush their teeth correctly.
-We at Starlight Smiles Pediatric Dentistry want to make sure that you are not spending time with us for cavities but rather for healthy dental checkups and preventative care.
+You just bring the toothpaste-covered toothbrush across your teeth and try to scrub the plaque off of them.
+It is not all that hard when you think about it, but unfortunately many people do not brush their teeth correctly.
+Our team at Starlight Smiles Pediatric Dentistry emphasizes preventive care and proper guidance.

-We have created the below list of tips to make sure that you are brushing your teeth effectively and are making the most out of that two-minute brush time with you and your child.
-These tips might sound a bit simplistic to some, but it is amazing how many people do not do them.
+We have created the list below of tips to make sure that you are brushing your teeth effectively and are making the most out of that two-minute brush time with you and your child.

 Do Not Brush Hard

 It is natural to put some pressure on your teeth while cleaning them, as you do want to get the bristles of your regular or electric toothbrush into the nooks and crannies.
 However, brushing too hard can cause problems for your teeth.
 Putting too much pressure can lead to pain, bleeding gums, and does not help you clean your teeth efficiently.
 It is important for you to know how to put the proper pressure on your teeth while cleaning to ensure you can show your child.

 When you brush, you should be holding your toothbrush and moving it around your mouth.
 If it is an electric brush, then you just need to hold it against your teeth to allow the spinning bristles to do their work.
 For a manual brush, you will need to move the brush back and forth.

 It is surprising how many people only brush and floss the front teeth because it's the only part of your mouth that people can see.
 However, all of your mouth is important, and if you are not taking care of it, then problems much bigger than a cavity can occur in your mouth.